-The Annual Work Plan for 2022 has been adopted and the agreement has been reached to divide the work into three sub-groups, each to be led by one of the co-chairs, focusing on three main topics that are:
+The Annual Work Plan for 2022 was adopted and agreement was reached to divide the work into three sub-groups, each to be led by one of the co-chairs, focusing on three main topics that are:

-- 1. Student-centred learning
+- 1. Student-centred learning;

-- 2. Staff development
+- 2. Staff development;

-- 3. Innovative learning and teaching
+- 3. Innovative learning and teaching.

-Three sub-groups met online, each sub-group once (21 February 2022, 28 February 2022, 2 March 2022) to discuss the topics and thematic framework to draw indicators on learning and teaching.
+Three sub-groups met online, each sub-group once (21 February 2022, 28 February 2022, 2 March 2022) to discuss the topics and thematic framework and to draw indicators on learning and teaching.